martinring/thesis/src/4-Timing.md

 we implemented the case study as an interactive demonstrator.
 For this, we leveraged the two previously developed tool flows for the instantiation of our model from [#chap:specific].
-This allows us to semi-automatically translate the above SysML defenition into an executable system by generating implementation stubs as well as translating the model into a an refinable SMT instance.
+This allows us to semi-automatically translate the above SysML definition into an executable system by generating implementation stubs as well as translating the model into a refinable SMT instance.

 Simulating the hardware turned out to be very slow, so instead we chose to